 |Vegetable||Onion.
 First introduced from England in 1616 and for 300 years afterwards was exported from Bermuda to West Indies and North America.|

-Bermuda is "bm" as a country code on the Internet.
+Bermuda's country code on the Internet is "bm."
 Bermuda is named after the man who first discovered it, Spanish navigator Juan de Bermudez.
 Before he first discovered Bermuda via shipwreck on local reefs in 1503, Bermuda was uninhabited.
 Later Spanish, Portuguese, French and British mariners also came ashore, mostly involuntarily because of sharp uncharted reefs that damaged or sunk their ships.
 As soon as they built small vessels from local cedar, or made repairs, they left.
 Portugal and Spain claimed Bermuda but did not take possession or settle.
 Bermuda had no permanent residents until 1609 when the flagship "Sea Venture" of the British Third Supply Fleet was caught in a tempest with 150 British officials, colonists and crew, including Admiral Sir George Somers, Sir Thomas Gates as Virginia's first Governor-Designate, and John Rolfe.
 See Bermuda's Links with the USA and Bermuda's Early History portrayed in its cultural postage stamps.

-The other name - the Somers Isles - commemorate Bermuda's British founder father, discoverer in 1609 and colonizer, Admiral Sir George Somers, when it was not populated at all.
-In 1612 the Bermudas, then the Somers Islands, were in the third charter of the Virginia Company.
+Bermuda's other name - the Somers Isles - commemorate Bermuda's British founder father, discoverer in 1609 and colonizer, Admiral Sir George Somers, when it was unpopulated.
+In 1612 the Bermuda islands or Bermudas, then the Somers Islands, were in the third charter of the Virginia Company.
+As such, It was once referred to as Virgineola, in its 16th century brief period as a dependency of Virginia.
 More English colonists arrived specifically for Bermuda.
 The charter was revoked in 1684 when Bermuda became a British crown colony.
-However, it was once referred to as Virgineola, in its 16th century brief period as a dependency of Virginia.

 Bermuda is (an observer) member of CARICOM and member of the ICFTU and IOC.